ur369eth/ur369.eth/README.md

 To maximize security, ur369.eth implements three distinct layers of protection:

-### Front-End Quantum-Resistant Signature:
+### (1) Front-End Quantum-Resistant Signature:

 Dilithium-Crystals applied on the front end ensures protection against quantum threats.

-### Backend Keccak Hash:
+### (2) Backend Keccak Hash:

 The Keccak-256 hash provides backend-level protection, safeguarding the Master Key and the Sign Key on-chain.

-### Frontend-Backend Connection Verification:
+### (3) Frontend-Backend Connection Verification:

-Works for both Classic and Quantum Protection, thus by requiring the Sign Key and/or the Quantum Resistant Sign Key (when enabled) to sign >> unauthorized direct access is prevented, ensuring that only onchain-verified-users can interact with the application.
+This works for both Classical and Quantum Protection, thus by requiring the Classical Sign Key or the Quantum Resistant Sign Key (when enabled) to sign then any unauthorized direct access is prevented, ensuring that only onchain-verified-users can interact with the application.